ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 2. Provide the input parameters in the Basics tab
 - **Subscription:** Choose the subscription name where you want to deploy the HLF network components
 - **Resource Group:** Either create a new resource group or choose an existing empty resource group, this resource group will hold all resources deployed as part of the this template
-- **Region:** Choose the Azure region where you want to deploy the Azure Kubernetes cluster for the HLF components
+- **Region:** Choose the Azure region where you want to deploy the Azure Kubernetes cluster for the HLF components.
+The template is currently supported in EastUS, WestEurope, WestUS2, SoutheastAsia, EastUS2, NorthEurope, Australia East and UKSouth Azure regions.
+Please make sure to choose a region where your subscription is not hitting the VM quota limit.
 - **Resource prefix:** Prefix for naming of resources that will be deployed.
 This should be less than 6 characters in length, including lower case alpha and numbers only.

 <img src="https://github.com/shrugupt/ARM-template-for-Hyperledger-Fabric-based-on-AKS/blob/master/images/HLF_AKS_Template_Basics.png" width="700" height="625" />